Address verification service: AVS support

 AVS is a service to combat fraudulent activity for card-not-present transactions by cross-referencing the address provided by a cardholder to a merchant with the card issuer's records.
 AVS is offered by Visa, MasterCard, Discover and American Express in the United States, Canada and the United Kingdom.

 Cardholders with a bank that does not support AVS may receive an error from online stores due to the lack of verification.

 Besides the automated verification, some banks provide merchants with a manual verification system.
 Usually this is done for foreign credit card accounts as the AVS only works in the same country.
 This facility helps the merchants to prevent fraud arising from other countries.
 The merchant's bank calls the customer's bank (or sends a fax for banks that request them).

 AVS response codes

 Following a request from a merchant for an address verification, the credit card processor sends an AVS response code back to the merchant indicating the degree of address matching.
-The meaning of the codes vary between credit card processors.
+The meaning of the codes varies between credit card processors.
 Merchants can use the AVS code to determine whether to accept or reject a credit card transaction.